 Applying it in Practice

 In this case, you can see the swing low level at 3126.25.
 Then, the swing high at 3169.25.
 This gives us our actual range of 43.
-When the index hits the short-term high we immediately calculate the various Fibonacci retracement levels.
+When the index hits the short-term high, we immediately calculate the various Fibonacci retracement levels.
 Interestingly, there is strong support at the 23.6% retracement level.
 That leads to a relatively tight trading range in the early days after the high.
-You can see occasions where the index dipped below this support level, however, it then bounced back from the 38.2% retracement trendline.
-So far so good.
+You can see occasions where the index dipped below this support level.
+However, it then bounced back from the 38.2% retracement trendline.
+So far, so good.

-A relatively short period of stagnation between the first/second trendlines, then suddenly, it turned into an uptrend.
-The index burst through the 23.6% retracement level (initially a support line), which was now resistance.
+A relatively short period of stagnation between the first/second trendlines and then suddenly turned into an uptrend.
+The index burst through the 23.6% retracement level (initially a support line), which was now a resistance.
 What many would describe as a period of consolidation then turned into a resumption of the previous uptrend.
 Where would it end?
 It is fascinating to see that once a peak of 3169.25 had been met, there was a limited appetite to push the index into new territory.
-The index started to turn downwards, the trend was changing, and it very quickly began to crash through support levels.
+The index started to turn downwards, the trend was changing, and it quickly began to crash through support levels.
 There was a limited degree of support between the first and second Fibonacci retracement levels.
 Even so, it was a powerful downtrend.
 We could see the index crashing through one support level after another.

 The Full Retracement

 While not as uncommon as many people might assume, we saw a full retracement back to and even below the previous swing low level (100% retracement).
 The fundamentals had obviously changed, and investors were running for the hills.
 The reason being that there was minimal support on the way down.
 Even after crashing through the 100% retracement level.
 Take a look at the right of the chart.
 You will eventually see a partial recovery.
 We can observe strong evidence of the Fibonacci retracement levels proving to be both resistance and support.
 Fascinating stuff!

 How to Use Fibonacci Retracements With Price Action